Do Snapdragons Come Back Every Year?

 Read more

-To cultivate snapdragons from seeds, scatter them on the surface of well-draining, moist soil.
-Lightly press them into the soil without covering, as they require light to sprout.
+You can scatter snapdragons seeds on the surface of well-draining, moist soil.
+Then, lightly press them into the soil without covering, as they require light to sprout.

 Read more